algorithmiaio/api-docs/source/includes/_algorithmdevelopment.md

 Several additional pieces of metadata are displayed alongside each algorithm:

+* Input/Output Types: Automatically determined from your algorithm's code.
-Version: the latest semantic version published for public use - see versioning for more details API Called: the lifetime number of calls made to any version of this algorithm Cost per Call: a cost breakdown for calling this algorithm - see pricing for more details
+* API Calls: The lifetime number of calls made to any version of the algorithm.
+* Version: The latest semantic version published for public use.
+See [versioning](#versioning) for more details.
+* Cost Breakdown: A calculator that includes the royalty fee and average call time.
+See [pricing](#pricing) for more details.
-Permissions: any special permissions that this algorithm requires - see permissions for more details Source Availability: the license and source visibility of an algorithm - see visibility for more details Input/Output Types: automatically determined from your algorithm's code
+* Permissions: Any special permissions that this algorithm requires.
+See [permissions](#permissions) for more details.
+* Source Availability: The license and source visibility of an algorithm.
+See [permissions](#permissions) for more details.

 ## Managing dependencies